-Oxnard police makes 8 DUI arrests at one checkpoint on Friday night
+Oxnard police make 8 DUI arrests at one checkpoint on Friday night

 Earlier this month – less than a week before Thanksgiving – Oxnard police was reported to have made eight arrests of drivers suspected of DUI at just one checkpoint on Friday night.

 The checkpoint ‘marathon’ ran for seven hours, from 8 pm Friday to 3 am Saturday, which is very common for Oxnard police to set up sobriety checkpoints on Friday and Saturday nights when the number of alcohol and drug-impaired drivers typically skyrockets.